 UNPLUG We’re so marinated in the culture of speed that we almost fail to notice the toll it is taking on every aspect of our lives – on our health, our diet, our work, our relationships, the environment and our community.
 And sometimes it takes a wake-up call, doesn’t it, to alert us to the fact that we’re hurrying through our lives, instead of actually living them; that we’re living the fast life, instead of the good life.
 Or maybe a relationship goes up in smoke because we haven’t had the time, or the patience, or the tranquility, to be with the other person, to listen to them.
 In that endeavour we have not kept the TV.
 Come to Sva-nir and find that lost key to your secret garden that has always remained hidden in your mind.

-** Sometimes during local festivals, villagers who have an affinity towards loudspeakers play devotional music late into the night disturbing the animals as well as us 🙂
+** Sometimes during local festivals, villagers who have an affinity towards loudspeakers play devotional music late into the night keeping us and the animals entertained 🙂